sangminwoo/awesome-vision-and-language/README.md

 # Vision-and-Language-Papers
-A repository of vision and language papers.
+This is a repository for awesome vision and language papers.

 **Table Of Contents**
 * [Survey](#Survey)